81CuongVn/Discord.js-v14-Handlers/README.md

 * Discord.JS v14 (Install it from [here](https://www.npmjs.com/package/discord.js/v/14.0.3))

 ## How to start the bot?
-If you already have created your Discord Bot Application, please skip to `step 5`.
+If you already have created your Discord Bot Application, please skip to.

 `1.` Go [this site](https://discord.com/developers/applications) and click on **New Application**, and just name it whatever you want.

 `2.` After the creation of the application, head over to the menu **Tab**, and push the buttons on the right side for everything except, *REQUIRES OAUTH2 CODE GRANT* this option.
 You can enable the *MESSAGE INTENT* also if you want.
 An example image is shown below,